c-cordi/TRIDENT/README.md

 ## Requirements

-TRIDENT requires [Blender](https://www.blender.org/) version 4.0 or higher.
+TRIDENT requires [Blender](https://www.blender.org/) version 4.0.
 All necessary Python dependencies are bundled with the add-on, so no extra installation steps are needed.

 ---